mit-ll-responsible-ai/hydra-zen/docs/source/how_to/using_scikit_learn.rst

    if __name__ == "__main__":
        from hydra.conf import HydraConf, JobConf
-       # Configure Hydra to change the working dir to
-       # match that of the output dir
+       # Configure Hydra to change the working dir to match that of the output dir
        store(HydraConf(job=JobConf(chdir=True)), name="config", group="hydra")

+       # Add all of the configs, that we put in hydra-zen's (local) config store,
+       # to Hydra's (global) config store.
        store.add_to_hydra_store(overwrite_ok=True)

+       # Use `zen()` to convert our Hydra-agnostic task function into one that is
+       # compatible with Hydra.
+       # Use `.hydra_main(...)` to generate the Hydra-compatible CLI for our program.
        zen(task).hydra_main(config_path=None, config_name="config", version_base="1.2")

 We can view the default configuration and available datasets & classifiers with: